 Cal Poly is located in historic San Luis Obispo, a city of 47,500, just twelve miles from the Pacific Ocean and midway between San Francisco and Los Angeles on California’s scenic Central Coast.
 With excellent public education resources, recreational facilities and an expanding dedication to the arts, the area is known for its scenic landscapes, extraordinary temperate climate, and an abundance of outdoor activities.

 HOW TO APPLY

-Interested candidates must attach (1) a cover letter, (2) resume/curriculum vitae, 3) unofficial transcripts from highest degree earned (official transcript will be required prior to appointment) 4) statement of teaching philosophy, professional goals, research objectives, and approach to working with individuals from diverse backgrounds.
-5) Three professional references with names and email addresses when completing the online faculty application.
-Review of applications will begin December 15, 2021 and will continue until the position is filled.
+Interested candidates must attach 1) a cover letter, 2) resume/curriculum vitae, 3) diversity statement, 4) unofficial transcripts from highest degree earned (official transcript will be required prior to appointment), 5) statement of teaching philosophy, professional goals, research objectives, and approach to working with individuals from diverse backgrounds, 6) Three professional references with names and email addresses when completing the online faculty application.
+Review of applications will begin January 9, 2023 and will continue until the position is filled.